Angela Benton

+Benton is the founder of NewME, the first startup accelerator for minorities globally, and former CEO of Streamlytics, a data platform focused on ethical, consumer-powered data and the democratization of data ownership.
+The company has been recognized in Business Insider's list of startups to watch.

-Benton has received numerous accolades for her work, including recognition as one of Goldman Sachs’ 100 Most Intriguing Entrepreneurs, Fast Company's Most Influential Women In Technology, and Business Insiders’ 25 Most Influential African-Americans in Technology.
-Benton has been featured in numerous national and international media outlets including CNN's award-winning documentary series by Soledad O'Brien Black in America: The New Promised Land: Silicon Valley', MSNBC, Bloomberg Television, Inc, Forbes, Good Morning America', and the Wall Street Journal where she was a featured essayist for the paper's 125th Anniversary edition on "The Future of Entrepreneurship".
+Benton has received numerous accolades for her work, including recognition as one of Goldman Sachs' 100 Most Intriguing Entrepreneurs, Fast Companys Most Influential Women In Technology, and Business Insiders 25 Most Influential African-Americans in Technology.
+Benton has been featured in numerous national and international media outlets including CNN's award-winning documentary series by Soledad O'Brien, Black in America: The New Promised Land: Silicon Valley MSNBC, Bloomberg Television, Inc, Forbes, Good Morning America', and the Wall Street Journal, where she was a featured essayist for the paper's 125th Anniversary edition on "The Future of Entrepreneurship".